tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 Examples of TLS 1.3 handshakes are shown.
 Private keys and inputs are provided so that these handshakes might be reproduced.
-Intermediate values, including secrets, traffic keys and ivs are shown so that implementations might be checked incrementally against these values.
+Intermediate values, including secrets, traffic keys and IVs are shown so that implementations might be checked incrementally against these values.